smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Behavior Of Nulls/readme.md

 SELECT 'Return Status' = @return_status;
 ```

-The 'SpReturnStatement' procedure attempted to return a status of NULL, which is not allowed.
+The `SpReturnStatement` procedure attempted to return a status of NULL, which is not allowed.
 A status of 0 will be returned instead.

 | Return Status |
 |---------------|